Why Choose Us?

-When the weather warms up, kids like to get outside and play in yards, trails, and parks.
-Who doesn’t want to enjoy the nice weather freely with their family?
-Yet poison ivy and poison oak are common plants in the United States, especially in the summer -- and that can put a damper on the fun.
+When the weather is pleasant, kids like to get outside and play in yards, trails, and parks.
+Who doesn’t want to enjoy great weather with their family?
+Yet poison ivy and poison oak are common plants in the United States -- and that can put a damper on the fun.
 Check out a few ways to spot poison ivy -- as well as poison oak (which is more common in the Western US) -- and what precautions and treatments can help protect your loved ones.

 Have you ever experienced a rash and an annoying itch after walking through the woods?
 You most likely brushed up against a plant called poison ivy or poison oak.
 This unpleasant sensation is typically characterized by redness, itching and blistering known as contact dermatitis.
 While it doesn’t necessarily develop in everyone exposed to the plant’s oils, symptoms will appear for most people within 12 to 48 hours of exposure.
 The stubborn oil remains on clothing, animal fur, and other surfaces long after first contact.
 Thankfully, contact with the rash after proper treatment will not spread it to another person.
 Poison ivy and poison oak rahes are frustrating and uncomfortable, but luckily they aren't usually dangerous or life threatening -- and recommended treatment is the same.